mrsinani/bu_kids_api/RAILWAY_DEPLOYMENT.md

 2. Click on "New Project"
 3. Select "Deploy from GitHub repo"
 4. Select your repository
-5. Railway will automatically detect the configuration from your .railway.json file
+5. Railway will automatically detect the configuration

 ### 3. Set Environment Variables